octylFractal/octylFractal.github.io/_posts/2024-11-05-pipewire-built-in-vban.markdown

 internet.
 I adjusted these down for the very low latency I have on my local network:
 ```
 # For send and recv, keeps a smaller buffer.
-sess.latency.msec = 1
+sess.latency.msec = 2

 # For send only, minimizes the time between packets
-sess.min-ptime = 0
+sess.min-ptime = 1
 ```

 ### Miscellaneous

-I needed to increase the quantum in order to prevent certain applications from not having enough buffer, like `mpv`.
+~~I needed to increase the quantum in order to prevent certain applications from not having enough buffer, like `mpv`.
-Putting `node.force-quantum = 512` on each module's stream seemed to be enough, but this is likely environment-dependent.
+Putting `node.force-quantum = 512` on each module's stream seemed to be enough, but this is likely environment-dependent.~~

-Finally, I had to set `node.always-process = true` on both modules to ensure that the audio was always being sent and received.
+~~Finally, I had to set `node.always-process = true` on both modules to ensure that the audio was always being sent and received.
 This is because the modules will stop processing audio if there is no stream connected otherwise, and this can cause noise when starting a new stream.
 This made noticeable pops when starting music or skipping tracks, which was very annoying.
 I assume the same could occur with the microphone, but I haven't tested it.
-The cost of ~3% of one CPU core is worth it to me to avoid this noise.
+The cost of ~3% of one CPU core is worth it to me to avoid this noise.~~

+\[2025-17-02] None of this is necessary now, due to many improvements in Pipewire.
+It's working fine on 1.2.7.

 For reference, here's my final configuration file `01-audio-bicycle.conf`:
 ```